 Put in the hard yards

 The real key to using modern techniques and gear for the first time is easily summed up in three words - commitment, commitment, commitment.

-A fatal flaw when new gear trialing is to revert to type if the results are slow in coming or your mate is doing better with other methods.
-Dedicate yourself to using the gear from the get-go, rather than waiting until the hot bite has gone, then trying the new gear on, only to dismiss it as rubbish if miracles don't happen immediately.
+A common mistake when new gear trialing, is to revert to type if the results are slow in coming, or your mate is doing better with other methods.
+Dedicate yourself to using the gear from the get-go.
+Don't wait until the hot bite has gone.

 Bling Option Number 1

-Soft baits with 10 - 18 gram jig heads are absolutely dynamite in water around 10 - 30 metres.
+Soft baits with 10 - 18 gram (1/4 - 5/8 oz) jig heads are absolutely dynamite in water around 5 - 30 metres.
 Available in a virtually endless array of colours and sizes, they very rarely fail to work well if fished correctly on the right gear.

 Fish these from a drifting boat using a cast and slow retrieve action and try to keep the lure on the bottom for as long as possible.
 You will not be gone for long before you see your nice straight rod significantly bent out of shape.

 A good spinning rod with 6 - 10lb braid and a fluorocarbon leader is perfect for soft baiting, but can also be used just as effectively to fish micro jigs in a virtually identical manner.

 Check the video for more detail and apply the same methods from small craft...